Bay Adelaide Centre - West Tower

 333 Bay Street, Suite 3400

 Peter Ruby is a partner in the Dispute Resolution Group and co-leads the Technology Law Group at Goodmans.
 He has a national and international practice focused on technology, energy, corporate, commercial, and restructuring litigation and arbitration.

-Peter handles disputes and regulatory matters relating to the energy industry, has acted as counsel for the Canadian Electricity Association, electricity utilities, developers and operators of renewable power projects, resource companies and provincial government bodies.
+Peter handles disputes and regulatory matters relating to the energy industry, has acted as counsel for the Canadian Electricity Association, the Electricity Distributors Association, electricity utilities, developers and operators of renewable power projects, resource companies and provincial government bodies.
 He has appeared at the Ontario Energy Board with respect to generation, transmission, mergers and acquisitions, real estate development and distribution issues, and before other provincial energy regulators.

-With respect to privacy and data protection, Peter has successfully litigated business-related privacy cases and has considerable experience assisting clients, on a highly confidential basis, on data breach incidents.
+With respect to privacy and data protection, Peter has successfully litigated business-related privacy cases and has considerable experience assisting clients, on a highly confidential basis, on data breach incidents and cybersecurity.
 He also assists organizations to deal with privacy inquiries and investigations by privacy commissioners, and to negotiate privacy-related agreements.

 Peter also represents clients with respect to a variety of corporate, commercial and restructuring disputes, including shareholder matters, contract interpretation and application issues and acquisition-related disputes.